-Sarah’s Backstage Pass was granted an interview with director Neil Burger while he was here in Chicago promoting his new film “The Lucky Ones.”
-A graduate of Yale University and director of the acclaimed film “The Illusionist” (2006), Burger’s been named by various press outlets as “the director to watch.”
-His newest feature film titled “The Lucky Ones” of which he wrote the screenplay and directs will be hitting theaters September 26, 2008.
-The movie has three big name stars: Tim Robbins, Rachael McAdams and Michael Pena.
-The films centers on three soldiers who are back from Iraq and an unexpected road trip they take together across America.
+Sarah’s Backstage Pass interviewed director Neil Burger when he was here in Chicago promoting his new film “The Lucky Ones” (2008).
+A graduate of Yale University and director of the acclaimed movie “The Illusionist” (2006), Burger’s been named by various press outlets as “the director to watch.”
+His newest feature film, titled “The Lucky Ones,” of which he wrote the screenplay and directed, will be hitting theaters on September 26, 2008.
+The movie has three big-name stars: Tim Robbins, Rachael McAdams, and Michael Pena.
+The film centers on three soldiers who are back from Iraq and an unexpected road trip they take together across America.

 I met Neil in a lavish suite in the new Trump Tower.
-To say that the view of the magnificent Chicago skyline from the suite was breath-taking is an understatement!
+To say that the view of the magnificent Chicago skyline from the suite was breathtaking is an understatement!
 I’ve had the privilege of observing Mr. Burger as a director on the set (I was an extra in the party scene) as he directed Rachel and Michael in their dance scene.
-It was apparent that his directing technique includes input from the actors.
-He’d ask questions and continue to discuss the scene sorting out the details.
-He has a collaborative style, where there is mutual respect between the director and his actors.
+It was apparent that his directing technique included input from the actors.
+He’d ask questions and continue to discuss the scene, sorting out the details.
+He has a collaborative style with mutual respect between the director and his actors.

 Sarah Adamson: I want to thank you for taking the time to meet with me today.
 I have to tell you that I saw “The Lucky Ones” at a screening in Chicago and I loved it!